 Explanation:

-C. Incorrect.
-R is on the edge of the hole, not the CG.
+C. R: On the edge of the hole, not the balance point.

 23. The metallic parts of a knife feels colder than its wooden handle at room temperature because